META-1-Official/soft-launch-meta1-ui/app/help/en/dex/trading.md

 In META1, almost any asset can be traded with all other assets.
 Once we have picked two assets, we usually refer to a *market pair*.
-For instance, we can trade USD against EUR in the USD:EUR pair.
+For instance, we can trade XUSD against EUR in the XUSD:EUR pair.

 For sake of consistency, we will use the generalized terms *base* and *quote* such that pairs are represented as

     *quote* : *base*

-and for instance with *base* being USD and *quote* being EUR, denote the EUR:USD pair.
+and for instance with *base* being XUSD and *quote* being EUR, denote the EUR:XUSD pair.

 ## Order Books